cmas1/HolorLib/docs/getting_started/install.md

 ```

 ### How to use it in a project
-Once the header files are copied in your C++ project, you can use it with a simple include
+Once the header files are copied in the C++ project, HolorLib API is accessible with a simple include
 ``` cpp
     #include "<path_to_local_include>/holor/holor_full.h"
 ```

 ### Deleting the installation
-Deleting the HolorLib simply amounts to deleting the HolorLib header files copied in the project.
+Since there is no installation, only the header files copied in the project need to be removed.